Reconnecting With Baking In Your 60s – Plus My Yummy Skillet Bread Recipe!

 Now, I take my time and make dishes that interest me and my taste buds.
-I look for different recipes and I combine the ones I like to make it my own.
-I can take my time and even make my dishes look pretty.
+I look for different recipes, and I combine the ones I like to make them my own.
+Also, I can take my time and even make my dishes look pretty.
 I can make them spicy… or not.
 It’s totally up to me!

 I’m Getting More Passionate About Bread Lately